WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

     } );
     ```

     That's it!
-Remember that the return type of a Generator is the second generic: `Generator< unknown, ReturnType, unknown >`.
+Remember that the return type of a Generator is the second generic argument: `Generator< unknown, ReturnType, unknown >`.

 2. When yielding inside a generator, TypeScript does not resolve the types of the promises directly because it doesn't know what the controller will return after processing the promise.